Due to the ongoing Coronavirus Pandemic, the Paul G. Allen School has decided that we will offer CS4Teachers in an online format for summer 2021.

 workshop at the University of Washington, where we will introduce you to basic computer science ideas and give you the knowledge

-and resources to integrate these ideas into your teaching of the natural sciences and mathematics.
+and resources to integrate these ideas into your teaching.

 In a survey of past participants, 90% reported that they added computing content to their courses after attending CS4teachers,

 and 96% said their enthusiasm for computing topics increased!
 If you're curious about technology and want to learn more, CS4teachers is your chance to explore!